sky-uk/kfp-operator/docs-gen/content/docs/reference/providers/overview.md

   The operator configuration is designed to provide the configuration for the underlying provider service deployment, ie, the ports to expose, the cpu / memory allocation.
   For more information see the [operator configuration](../../configuration).

-## CLI

-The provider CLI image facilitates interaction with the provider service via its API, primarily from Argo workflows.
-The CLI is responsible for:

-- **Model Compilation**: Compiles models into manifests and submits them to the provider service.
-- **Resource Management**: Handles the creation, deletion, and updating of resources by sending requests to the provider service endpoints.

 ## Using Custom Providers